adrianlarion/wizardly-tips-vim/README.md

 ### Open files in own tab/win
 * Your girlfriend's father comes to visit you.
 You want to impress him by opening a bunch of text files, each in it's own window in vim (and show him that you're very smart and tech savvy)
 - You write `vim -o f1 f2 f3 f4` to open the specified files with windows split horizontally. use `vim -O f1 f2 f3` to split them vertically.
 If you have lots of files and you dont want a hundred narrow windows use `vim -o5 *.txt` to open a max of 5 windows (horizontally stacked).
-- You colud instead open them in tabs by using the same syntax `vim -p f1 f2` or `vim -p5 *.txt`
+- You could instead open them in tabs by using the same syntax `vim -p f1 f2` or `vim -p5 *.txt`